ntnraj14/reactjs-app/README.md

 # reactjs-app

-Its an react js application built using bootstrap.
+Its a basic react js application built using bootstrap.

-pull the code and hit 'npm start' in the terminal in porject's directory.
+pull the code and hit 'npm start' in the terminal in project's directory.